Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm/Study Guide.md

 ### Converting NFA to DFA
 - Create empty transition table
-- Start by putting start state
+- Start by getting epsilon closure of the start state
+	- All of the states reachable through epsilon transitions alone

 ### Study Guide
 ![[Pasted image 20250929190113.png]]